Collecting Memories

 Orthopedic Mallet

-These hammers are specialized stainless steel medical tools used by surgeons in orthopedic surgery.
-They are most often used for joint replacements, driving nails or screws into bone, and bone cutting and shaping.
-This specific hammer was used in Scotty Fulton’s hip replacement surgery in 2004.
+These are specialized medical tools used by surgeons in orthopedic surgery.
+This specific hammer was used for Fulton’s hip replacement in 2004.

 Source